"Repent, Harlequin!" Said the Ticktockman

 "'Repent, Harlequin!'
-Said the Ticktockman" was written in 1965 in a single six-hour session as a submission to a Milford Writer's Workshop the following day.
+Said the Ticktockman" was written in a single six-hour session as a submission to a Milford Writer's Workshop the following day.
 A version of the story, read by Ellison, was recorded and issued on vinyl, but has long been out of print.
 The audio recording has since been reissued with other stories, by Blackstone Audio, under the title "The Voice From the Edge, Vol. 1".

-It was first collected in Ellison's Paingod and Other Delusions and has also appeared in several retrospective volumes of Ellison's work, including Alone Against Tomorrow, The Fantasies of Harlan Ellison, The Essential Ellison, Troublemakers and The Top of the Volcano.
-The story has been translated into numerous foreign languages.
+The story was first collected in Ellison's Paingod and Other Delusions and has also appeared in several retrospective volumes of Ellison's work, including Alone Against Tomorrow, The Fantasies of Harlan Ellison, The Essential Ellison, Troublemakers and The Top of the Volcano.
+The story has been translated into a number of other languages.

 Plot

-The story opens with a passage from Civil Disobedience by Henry David Thoreau.
-The story is a satirical look at a dystopian future in which time is strictly regulated and everyone must do everything according to an extremely precise time schedule.
-In this future, being late is not merely an inconvenience, but also a crime; perpetrators are punished by having their lives shortened by an amount of time equal to the delay they have caused.
+The story opens with an epigraph from Civil Disobedience by Henry David Thoreau.

+In a dystopian future, time is strictly regulated and everyone must do everything according to an extremely precise time schedule.
+Perpetrators are punished for the crime of being late by having their lives shortened by an amount of time equal to the delay they have caused.
 These punishments are administered by the Master Timekeeper, nicknamed the "Ticktockman," who uses a device called a "cardioplate" to stop the heart of any violator who has lost all the remaining time in their life through repeated violations.

-The story focuses on a man named Everett C. Marm who, disguised as the anarchical Harlequin, engages in whimsical rebellion against the Ticktockman.
+Everett C. Marm, disguised as the anarchical Harlequin, engages in whimsical rebellion against the Ticktockman.
 Everett is in a relationship with a girl named Pretty Alice, who is exasperated by the fact that he is never on time.
-The Harlequin disrupts the carefully kept schedule of his society with methods such as distracting factory workers from their tasks by showering them with thousands of multicolored jelly beans or simply using a bullhorn to publicly encourage people to ignore their schedules, forcing the Ticktockman to pull people off their normal jobs to hunt for him.
+The Harlequin disrupts the carefully kept schedule of his society with methods such as distracting factory workers from their tasks by showering them with thousands of multicolored jelly beans or giving public speeches through a bullhorn to encourage people to ignore their schedules, forcing the Ticktockman to pull people off their normal jobs to hunt for him.

 Eventually, the Harlequin is captured.
 The Ticktockman tells him that Pretty Alice has betrayed him, wanting to return to the punctual society everyone else lives in.
 The Harlequin sneers at the Ticktockman's command for him to repent.

-The Ticktockman decides not to stop the Harlequin's heart, and instead sends him to a place called Coventry, where he is converted in a manner similar to how Winston Smith is converted in George Orwell's Nineteen Eighty-Four.
-The brainwashed Harlequin reappears in public and announces that he was wrong before, and that it is always good to be on time.
+However, the Ticktockman decides not to stop the Harlequin's heart, and instead sends him to Coventry.
+The brainwashed Harlequin later reappears in public to announce that he was wrong before and that it is always good to be on time.

-At the end, one of the Ticktockman's subordinates tells the Ticktockman that he is three minutes behind schedule, a fact the Ticktockman scoffs at in disbelief.
+At the end of the story, the Ticktockman scoffs in disbelief at the news, delivered by one of his subordinates, that he has fallen three minutes behind schedule.